Trackmaniadude/TMidiTracker/readme.md

 - Launch run.bat
   - This is how you launch the program.
 It will setup venv and install dependencies the first time around.<br>(Delete the 'INSTALLED' file that gets generated to redo this)
 ## Not Windows
 - I haven't got around to that yet.
 Should be the same process, but you'll have to do what run.bat does manually.
+Also the program may still not work because it's untested elsewhere.

 # Other Information
 no